 Each monthly statement will have the date listed as the first of the month, so February 1st, 2017 would be February's revenue statement.
 Just to the right of the statement is a drop-down menu titled "Options".
 From there you may view the statement & stats (via "View details") or download the raw data in a spreadsheet format.
 If you click "View details" you'll be taken to the statement summary page.

 From here, you'll see the types of revenue that have reported earnings, including:

-Unmonetized (this is related to users in Deezer that have a "free trial")
+- Unmonetized (this is related to users that have a "free" accounts)

 You'll also see any deductions, which contains any mechanical royalties that are paid out for your cover songs.
 Curious about how mechanical royalties are taken out when a purchase is made?
 Click here!

 To view the stats, hover over one of the entries and click on "View Details" under Options.